griffithlab/rnaseq_tutorial_wiki/AWS-Setup.md

 ### Start with existing community AMI

 1. Select Launch instance.
-Search Community AMIs for and select "Ubuntu Server 14.04 LTS (HVM), SSD Volume Type - ami-5189a661".
+Search Community AMIs for and select "ubuntu/images/hvm-ssd/ubuntu-artful-17.10-amd64-server-20171026.1 - ami-3702cc4f".
 Choose an instance type of "m4.2xlarge".
-Increase root volume (e.g., 32GB) and add a second volume (e.g., 500gb).
+Increase root volume (e.g., 32GB) and add a second volume (e.g., 250gb).
 Review and Launch.
 If necessary, create a new key pair, name and save somewhere safe.
 Select 'View Instances'.
 Take note of public IP address of newly launched instance.
 2. Change permissions on downloaded key pair with `chmod 400 [instructor-key].pem`
 3. Login to instance with ubuntu user: